withastro/astro/.changeset/many-garlics-lick.md

 - `astro/jsx/server.js`
 - `astro/jsx/transform-options.js`

-Make sure to upgrade `@astrojs/mdx` to latest so that it doesn't rely on these entrypoints.
+If your project includes `.mdx` files, you must upgrade `@astrojs/mdx` to the latest version so that it doesn't rely on these entrypoints to handle your JSX.